Koops0/GPSXE/README.md

 Once you have set up the emulator and configured the necessary settings, use the following steps to play games:

 1. Launch the emulator application and navigate to the game selection screen.
-2. Choose a PlayStation 1 game ROM from the available list.
+2. Choose a ROM from the available list.
 3. Adjust any additional game-specific settings, if applicable.
 4. Start the game emulation.
 5. Enjoy playing your favourite games!

 ## Contributing

-Contributions to the PlayStation 1 emulator project are welcome and appreciated.
+Contributions to basic-emu are welcome and appreciated.
 If you would like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file.

 ## License

-The PlayStation 1 emulator project is licensed under the MIT License.
+basic-emu is licensed under the MIT License.
 Please review the license file for more information about the permissions and limitations it provides.